gustavo0070000/AjeitoFinanceiro/README.md

 *   **Cartão de crédito Santander:** Transactions from account associated with `account_number = '4'`.
 *   **Extrato Santander:** Transactions from account associated with `account_number = '5'`.

+You can change this to the account you connected on the app.js file

 Each transaction table includes the following information:

 *   **Data:** The date of the transaction.